jwrpalmer99/indy-downtime/tutorial.md

 ## 1) Create a tracker
 1. Open Game Settings -> Module Settings -> Indy Downtime Tracker: Configure Tracker.
-2. Click Add and name the tracker Soup.
+2. Click Add and then select the new tracker in the dropdown
+3. Expand Tracker Settings - name the tracker Soup.
-3. Set labels as desired:
+4. Set labels as desired:
    - Header Label: Make and Serve Soup
    - Tab Label: Soup
    - Interval Label: Soup - this is just a label not necessarily a cadence.
    - Tab Icon: fas fa-utensils (any Font Awesome class)
-4. Optional: restrict the tracker to specific actors using Restrict to Actor UUIDs and configure player permissions.
+5. Optional: restrict the tracker to specific actors using Restrict to Actor UUIDs
+6. Optional: expand and configure Player Permissions.

 ## 2) Set up phases
 1. Click Edit Phase Configuration.